usnavy/Navy-Design-Guide/image-scheme.md

 > Some colors don't pair well with our brand colors.
 Avoid images
 > with large areas of clashing color.

+<hr>

+### Informational Imagery

 #### Usage
-Narrative images help draw attention, provide context about the story, and helps distill complex narratives into comphrehension.
+Informational imagery assists users in understanding content, without being the focal point in a User Interface (UI).
+It represents entities or content, either literally or conceptually.

 #### Placement
-They are within stories, and promote the Navy story interposed within the narration.
+They are within information driven content, and promote the informatics.

-<hr>

-### Informational Imagery

 ##### Appearance